epam/EPAM-AI-RUN-Marketplace/README.md

 ### 5.1.1.
 Overview
 This section describes the process of enabling AWS Bedrock models in AWS account.

+> ⚠️ **Important**: EPAM AI/Run™ for AWS requires at least one configured chat model and one embedding model to function properly.
+Ensure these are set up before proceeding with creating assistants or data sources.

 ### 5.1.2.
 Steps to Enable Bedrock Models
 1. Access AWS Bedrock Console
    1. Sign in to the AWS Management Console